 Here is our Packing list.

 Inside the walls of Cartagena, crime is low.
-Petty theft is common in Colombia, so travelers should take common-sense precautions and leave fancy jewelry at home, or locked in a safe.
+Petty theft is common in Colombia, so travelers should take common-sense precautions & leave fancy jewelry at home, or locked in a safe.
 Don’t leave bags unattended on the beach.

 Like any big city, risk increases at night, especially with alcohol consumption.
 Please take the advice of your Trip Leader and walk with another group member late at night.
 Most travelers visit Colombia without incident.
-Though we have not had any safety concerns on our tours, crime can be a problem throughout certain parts of Colombia.
+Though we have not had any safety concerns on our trips, crime can be a problem throughout certain parts of Colombia.